MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 ![Rewards Sidebar UI](./index-images/rewardssidepane.png)

 Rewards is an opt-in program.
-To turn off all Rewards experiences and data sharing, go to `edge://settings/profiles/rewards`, and then in the **Microsoft Rewards** section, turn off the **Earn Microsoft Rewards in Microsoft Edge** toggle:
+To turn off all Rewards experiences and data sharing, go to `edge://settings/profiles/rewards`, and turn off the **Earn Microsoft Rewards in Microsoft Edge** setting.

 ![Rewards Settings UI](./index-images/rewardssettings.png)